 - Click the transfer button from the ticket or the call console.
 The customer is placed on hold and hears the hold greeting.

 - Start typing the agent, group, or end-user's name or phone number.
 Click on the agent or group's name to transfer a call.

 - If transferring to another agent: You'll first be connected to the agent while the caller remains on hold.
 When you've finished consulting with the agent, click Transfer.

 If transferring to an external number: You'll need to dial the number, including the country code.
 When the caller is picking up, the Transfer option appears.
 You can then introduce your caller to the user, and click Transfer.

 - The message This call has been transferred successfully appears in the window.
 At this point, the related ticket is also assigned to the other agent.
 Click Close.

 You can end a call manually, or, if the customer you're talking to hangs up first, Talk automatically ends the call.

 - Click Hang up in the call console at the top of the ticket.
 Or, if you've redirected the call to your telephone you can end the call by hanging up.

 - In the call console, click Available to take new calls.

 If you do not see this option, then your administrator has disabled agent wrap-up.
 This means you are immediately available for another call when you finish a call.
-For details, see Enabling the Zendesk Talk and configuring general settings or, if you use Basic or Advanced Talk, see Configuring agent wrap-up.
+For details, see Enabling the Zendesk Talk and configuring general settings or, if you use Team, Professional, or Enterprise Talk, see Configuring agent wrap-up.